Gherao Delhi cops if they come to arrest you, Haryana farmer leader tells supporters | Education

 Gherao Delhi cops if they come to arrest you, Haryana farmer leader tells supporters

-Haryana BKU chief Gurnam Singh Chaduni on Friday asked farmers to `gherao’ Delhi Police personnel if they come to their villages to make an arrest and not let them leave till the district administration assures that they will not be allowed again into the villages.
+Haryana BKU chief Gurnam Singh Chaduni on Friday asked farmers to `gherao' Delhi Police personnel if they come to their villages to make an arrest and not let them leave till the district administration assures that they will not be allowed again.

 In a veiled reference to Bharatiya Kisan Union leader Rakesh Tikait, who has been addressing a series of 'mahapanchayats' in Punjab and Haryana, Chaduri said there was no need for such events in the two states.

 In a video message, Chaduni said if Delhi police personnel conduct raids and come to nab anyone, they should be gheraoed, made to sit there and the entire village and neighbourhood should be informed.
-“They should not be left till the district administration does not assure that the Delhi police won't enter your villages, your districts,” he said.
+"They should not be left till the district administration assures that the Delhi police won't enter your villages, your districts," he said.

 In another video message, Chaduni discounted the need for holding 'panchayats' in Haryana and Punjab, saying that the farmers of the two states are already well aware of various issues related to the farm laws of the Centre and they should focus more on protests.